-Amounts payable on Floating Rate Notes and Fixed Reset Notes may be calculated by reference to one of LIBOR, EURIBOR, SONIA or STIBOR as specified in the relevant Final Terms.
-As at the date of this Information Memorandum, (i) the administrator of LIBOR, ICE Benchmark Administration Limited, and the administrator of EURIBOR, the European Money Markets Institute, are each included in ESMA's register of administrators under Article 36 of Regulation (EU) No. 2016/1011 (as amended, the Benchmarks Regulation); and (ii) the administrators of STIBOR and SONIA are not included in ESMA's register of administrators under the Benchmarks Regulation.
-As far as the Issuer is aware, (i) the transitional provisions in Article 51 of the Benchmarks Regulation apply, such that the administrator of STIBOR, the Swedish Financial Benchmark Facility, is not currently required to obtain authorisation or registration; and (ii) under Article 2 of the Benchmarks Regulation, the administrator of SONIA, the Bank of England, is not required to obtain authorisation or registration.
+Amounts payable on Floating Rate Notes and Fixed Reset Notes may be calculated by reference to one of EURIBOR, SONIA, SOFR or STIBOR as specified in the relevant Final Terms.
+As at the date of this Information Memorandum, (i) the administrator of EURIBOR, the European Money Markets Institute, is included in ESMA's register of administrators under Article 36 of Regulation (EU) No. 2016/1011 (as amended, the EU Benchmarks Regulation) but not the register of administrators of the FCA under Article 36 of Regulation (EU) No 2016/1011 as it forms part of UK domestic law by virtue of the EUWA (the UK Benchmarks Regulation and, together with the EU Benchmarks Regulations the Benchmarks Regulations); and (ii) the administrators of STIBOR, SONIA and SOFR are not included in ESMA's register of administrators under the EU Benchmarks Regulation or the FCA's register of administrators under the UK Benchmarks

+Regulation.
+As far as the Bank is aware, (i) the transitional provisions in Article 51 of the Benchmarks Regulations apply, such that the administrator of STIBOR, the Swedish Financial Benchmark Facility, is not currently required to obtain authorisation or registration in the European Union (the EU) or the UK, as applicable (or, if located outside the EU or the UK, respectively, recognition, endorsement or equivalence); and (ii) under Article 2 of the Benchmarks Regulations, the administrator of SONIA, the Bank of England, and the administrator of SOFR, the Federal Reserve Bank of New York (the FRBNY) are each not required to obtain authorisation or registration.